C.S. Lewis Fellowship House

 Live-in option:

-Located on the campus of Wheaton College and steps away
+Located at the campus of Wheaton College and steps away

 from the library, recreation facility, and tennis/pickleball courts